shreddykr/skr-chopshop/README.md

 ⚙️ Requirements

-QBCore Framework: The base framework required for FiveM server setup.
+QBCore Framework: The base framework required.

 ox_target: For NPC interaction via the targeting system.

 ox_inventory: For inventory and item management.

+oxmysql: For checking player owned vehicles.

 ----------------------------------------------------------------------------------